seeARMS/blog/content/posts/my-first-post.md

 The easiest way to [install Huginn](https://github.com/huginn/huginn/blob/master/doc/docker/install.md "Huginn installation") is via Docker.
 Luckily, Google Compute Engine supports deploying Docker containers natively on a lean [container-optimized OS](https://cloud.google.com/container-optimized-os/docs "Container optimized GCP OS").

-There are a few key things we need to do in order to have a successful Huginn deploy on the F1-micro instances.
+There are a few key things we need to do in order to have a successful Huginn deploy on the F1-micro (free tier) instances.

-**Create a swap file**.
+**Enable and create a swap file**.

 f1-micro instances have 614MB of memory.
 This is not enough to run Huginn out of the box - doing so will cause Docker to encounter `Error Code 137` [(out of memory)](https://success.docker.com/article/what-causes-a-container-to-exit-with-code-137) errors.
 To solve this, we need to create a swap file in the VM.

+Disk-based swap is [disabled](https://stackoverflow.com/questions/58210222/how-to-enable-swap-swapfile-on-google-container-optimized-os-on-gce) by default in container-optimized OS.
+To enable and set the swap file every time the VM is booted, we can use a custom startup script (described below).

+**Mount the Huginn MySQL database to a directory on the host**.

+By default, Huginn creates a database inside the container.
+This is problematic, as the container now relies on _state_, and your database will [get deleted every Huginn upgrade](https://github.com/huginn/huginn/blob/master/docker/multi-process/README.md).
+We can use a volume mount to mount the database in the container to a directory in the host.

 Head over to GCP, create a new project, and create a new instance.